 I am prone to food obsessions.
 I get stuck on a dish, and I want to eat it day, after day, after day.

-Take this Denver Omelette Quesadilla.
-I made it for breakfast a week ago, and then I needed it every day after that and for breakfast this morning too.
+Take this vegan Denver omelette breakfast quesadilla.
+I made it a week ago, and then I needed it every day after that and for breakfast this morning too.
 It’s melty, salty, and crispy with a side of cool guacamole or salsa.
-This mouthwatering and filling quesadilla is ready in just ten minutes.
+This mouthwatering and filling breakfast quesadilla is ready in just ten minutes.

 But let’s backtrack to the vegan cheese inside of it.
 I have been hearing about the new Follow Your Heart slices for months now.
 It was usually followed with a chorus of, “It’s a game changer!”